Find Affordable College Courses

 85 Yearly Graduations

 Arizona State University - Skysong is the 11th most popular school in the nation for students seeking a master's degree in educational/instructional technology.
 Each year, around 53,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-For the 2020-2021 academic year, 85 master's degrees were handed out to educational/instructional technology majors at ASU - Skysong.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 61% were women.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 85 people received their master's degree in educational/instructional technology from ASU - Skysong.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #12